derdilla/blood-pressure-monitor-fl/BLUETOOTH.md

 1. Immediately after taking a measurement
     1. and returns all measurements stored in memory
-    2. or only returns the latest measurement
+    2. and only returns the latest measurement
 2. As a download mode
     1. and automatically remove all locally stored measurements after a succesful download
-    2. or leave measurements untouched, i.e. the user needs to remove the stored measurements themselves
+    2. and leave measurements untouched, i.e. the user needs to remove the stored measurements themselves

 > :warning: At the moment situation 2.i is not well supported.
 Do not use this unless you are ok with loosing previously stored measurements